ascoa-dev/Trash_Monitoring_App/DEVELOPER_GUIDE.md

 - Only carry email between screens if valid; clear email errors before navigating
 - Clear password when switching Login ↔ Signup

+### 2. Home module and news integration (`lib/modules/home/`)

+The Home module renders the dashboard and a horizontally scrolling News section backed by WordPress posts from [ascoa-cm.org](https://ascoa-cm.org).

+- Binding: `HomeBinding` lazily provides `HomePostsController` with `fenix: true` so it survives tab switches.
+- Controller: `HomePostsController` loads posts, deduplicates media requests, and caches results in Hive (`home_posts_cache`) for instant warm-starts and basic offline display.
+- Services: `ApiService` wraps HTTP calls to WordPress REST endpoints for posts and media.
+Minimal fields are requested to reduce payload.
+- Models: `Post` (Hive typeId 10) and `MediaModel` live under `lib/app/models/`. `PostAdapter` is registered in `main.dart`.
+- Views/Widgets: `HomeScreen` composes the dashboard layout (hero, Start Cleanup card, Highlights carousel, News list, Blog card).
+News tiles use `HomeNewsCard` with `CachedNetworkImage` and fall back to an asset placeholder.
+A `NewsSkeletonCard` provides a shimmer-like placeholder while loading.
+- Assets: new artwork added under `assets/ASCOA/` and `assets/ASCOA/Dashboard_Icons/` (declared in `pubspec.yaml`).
+Paths are centralized in `AppImages`.
+- Tokens: multiple Home-specific `AppDimensions.homeScreen*` constants were added for precise Figma alignment; sizes are applied at build-time via `SizeUtils`.
+- External links: tapping a news card opens `link` in the system browser via `url_launcher`.

+Dependencies added in `pubspec.yaml` (already declared): `http`, `cached_network_image`, `url_launcher`, `hive`, `hive_flutter`.

+Initialization notes:

+- `main.dart` registers `PostAdapter` with Hive and initializes Hive early alongside the existing Cities config adapters.
+- The initial route computation still resolves to `AppRoutes.home` for authenticated, verified users with a completed profile.
+The Home module is rendered inside `MainScreen`.

 ### 3. Shared Design System (`shared/constants/`)

 Centralized tokens to replace hard-coded values: